LFMB/BPIA/analysis/garage-proposal.md

 ##### Lester B. Orcutt BLVD
 ![](../images/garage/9-lb-orcutt-blvd-street-view.jpg)

-Quickly looking at the build to land values and the total values these properties on their own are not going to make noticble dents to reaching the garage value add goals.
+Quickly looking at the build to land values and the total values these properties on their own are not going to make noticeable dents to reaching the garage value add goals.

 This analysis probably should also look at:
-- land value as a percent of of total value
+- land value as a percent of total value
 - build value per sq foot

-This is so time is not spent any further looking at properties where adding or modifying the development on said land would produce negible effects on reaching the garage valuation hurdle.
+This is so time is not spent any further looking at properties where adding or modifying the development on said land would produce negligible effects on reaching the garage valuation hurdle.

 #### Main St. Parcels